Maintain Ur Kukri

 The buffalo leather used for the khukuri scabbard is sensitive to some extent to the outer weather and conditions.
 It can shrink a bit in hot temperature where as expand a bit in cold temperature thus treatment is needed as necessary.

 “Too Tight”; because of too hot surrounding temperature, leather can shrink giving extra pressure to the inner wooden frame of the scabbard resulting into narrowing the blade’s room and thus making drawing in and out difficult.
 In a case like this, oil the blade sufficiently and then completely tuck in the blade forcefully if needed.
 Hit the front edge of the scabbard close to the throat and the back edge several times with one hand while the other holds the khukuri handle firmly.
 Then draw the blade in and out a few times and repeat the hitting action.
 Lastly tuck in the khukuri completely and firmly push the blade forward against the front edge of the scabbard and then store in a cool dry place for few days.

-“Too Loose”; very cold temperature can extend the leather, widen the blade’s room and thus make it loose (this is very rare though).
+“Too Loose”; very cold temperature can extend the leather creating some free room for the blade and thus makes it loose (this is very rare though).
 To avoid this, put the khukuri scabbard (only) in the sun for few hours (2-4hrs) to dry.
 The sun will heat the leather and thus contracts narrowing the khukuri room.
-Khukuri blade can also be prevented from wobbling inside the scabbard by pushing the blade forward towards the front edge of the scabbard.
+Khukuri blade can also be prevented from wobbling inside the scabbard by pushing the blade forward towards the front edge of the scabbard after tucking in.
 It is also recommended to glue a piece of leather from inside on the upper surface of the wooden frame as a washer to tighten the blade in the scabbard.
 In loose cases, always make sure to keep the blade and scabbard separately when storing.

 What are Kadra & Chakmak?